-The first ASR device trial, filed in California resulted in a judgment of $8.3 million and Johnson & Johnson, DePuy parent company has agreed to settle the federal lawsuits for a total of $2.5 billion but more lawsuits may be expected.
+The first ASR device trial, filed in California resulted in a judgment of $8.3 million and Johnson & Johnson, DePuy’s parent company, has agreed to settle the federal lawsuits for a total of $2.5 billion, but more lawsuits may be expected.

 How Do I Find a DePuy ASR Hip Resurfacing System Attorney?